jnutt367/BestOfOrlando/README.md

 - 💬 Let me know what else you want to see animated?

-- 💬 Ask me about ...How fun it is to animate stuff?
+- 💬 Ask me about ...How fun it is to animate stuff with gsap3?
 - 📫 How to reach me: ...jnutt367@gmail.com or 407-687-7889
 - 😄 Pronouns: ...He/Him